intel-analytics/ipex-llm/ppml/docs/prepare_environment.md

-Prior to run your with BigDL PPML, please make sure the following is setup
+Prior to run your Big Data & AI applications with BigDL PPML, please make sure the following is setup

 * Hardware that supports SGX
 * A fully configured Kubernetes cluster